The 17 Most Important Trading Metrics

 Knowing this helps you stay disciplined during cold streaks.
 If your backtest shows 7 losses in a row is normal, you'll stop panicking after 3.

 R:R must be viewed with win rate to know if your strategy works.
+See Risk Per Trade & Position Sizing for the Kelly/fractional-f mechanics.
 Example:

 Helps refine stop-loss size.
 If MAE is always way below your stop, you may be using too large of a stop.